MattJTrueblood/Allies_RL_Prototype/gdd.md

 as "protect", and unlocking various actions that temporarily raise personal stats.
 However, romance and intimate actions will raise the stress of other allies, quickly leading to harem collapse.

+### Stats:

+Allies have all sorts of colorful stats.
+The important ones outside of combat are:

+ - Embarrassment.

 ### Dungeon